Trail update 5th June 2026

 WEATHER

 High pressure returned to the region by the second week of May, with temperatures consequently rising rapidly to above seasonal, and were far above seasonal for May on 10th-12th, before dropping markedly on 16th-18th as low pressure again briefly impacted Southern California.
 Temperatures were then around seasonal for a week before another brief trough of lower pressure cools conditions significantly on 26th-30th May.
-There is, unsurprisingly, no significant new precipitation in the forecasts (although a rising marine layer may produce <0.1 inch of drizzle at mid elevations overnight on 26th).
-Midsummer temperatures are provisionally forecast for the first few days of June, with overnight low temperatures at mid elevations in particular well above seasonal for June.
+There is, unsurprisingly, no significant new precipitation in the forecasts.
+Above seasonal midsummer temperatures are forecast for the first week of June, with overnight low temperatures at mid elevations in particular well above seasonal for June.
+Thereafter temperatures closer to seasonal for the month are forecast until mid June.

 Winter 2025/26 set a new low record for total snowfall for San Jacinto Peak, at a paltry 62.75 inches.
 Most regrettably, this breaks the prior record of 72.60 inches set just the previous 2024/25 winter.
 For reference, average annual snowfall at San Jacinto Peak in the past eight winters has been 104 inches.
 Average annual snowfall in Long Valley (at 8500 ft) was 119 inches in the 1970s (data for 1969-1980), at which time snowfall at San Jacinto Peak was approximately 180-200 inches annually.